MihailoGrbic/CLIPOD/README.md

-# Zero-shot object detection using a pre-trained CLIP model
+# Zero-shot object detection using the pretrained CLIP model

 Repository for my Bachelor's thesis.